-Samsung Electronics Ranks First in Global Digital Signage Market for 15th Consecutive Year
+Samsung Electronics Ranks First In Global Digital Signage Market For 15Th Consecutive Year

+(MENAFN- Mid-East) Samsung solidifies a decade and a half of market leadership with record-breaking signage sales.

-(MENAFN- BCW Global) SEOUL, Korea – Apr 15, 2024 – Samsung Electronics Co., Ltd. today announced that it has been named the number one signage manufacturer for the fifteenth consecutive year by market research firm Omdia, once again demonstrating its leadership in the global digital signage market.[1]
+SEOUL, Korea– Samsung Electronics Co., Ltd. today announced that it has been named the number one signage manufacturer for the fifteenth consecutive year by market research firm Omdia, once again demonstrating its leadership in the global digital signage market.[1]

 According to Omdia, in 2023 Samsung not only led the global signage market with a 33% market share, but also sold over 2 million units - a record-breaking number for the company.2